Can CBD Cause Dog Diarrhea?

 Another thing you can look for are supplements like slippery elm.
 This super-food is a great soluble fiber that will help slow down the digestive action of the intestines.
 The fiber hangs out in their gut and keep things from moving through before the body is able to break it down and extract the valuable nutrients.
 They also retain water and prevent further dehydration.

-When our dogs get diarrhea, I always turn to Dr. Harvey’s product, Runs Be Done or Amber Naturalz Paxxin.
+When our dogs get diarrhea, I always turn to Dr. Harvey’s product, Runs Be Done or Amber Naturalz Paxaid.
 These are great supplements that contain a combination of natural whole foods that are high in soluble fiber and have a calming effect on the gut.

 About Angela Ardolino